rotisserie/eris/README.md

 ### Formatting with custom separators

 For users who need more control over the error output, `eris` allows for some control over the separators between each piece of the output via the [`eris.Format`](https://godoc.org/github.com/rotisserie/eris#Format) type.
 Currently, the default order of the error and stack trace output is rigid.
-If this isn't flexible enough for your needs, see the [custom formatting](#writing-your-own-custom-format) section below.
+If this isn't flexible enough for your needs, see the [custom output format](#writing-a-custom-output-format) section below.
 To format errors with custom separators, you can define and pass a format object to [`eris.ToCustomString`](https://godoc.org/github.com/rotisserie/eris#ToCustomString) or [`eris.ToCustomJSON`](https://godoc.org/github.com/rotisserie/eris#ToCustomJSON).

 ```golang
 // format the error to a string with custom separators